nmoinvaz/strcasecmp/README.md

 ## Conclusion

 For strings that are over 30% the same case our implementation provides up to 50% performance benefits over other implementations.
 However if the two strings are less than 30% there can be a similar up to 25% performance decrement.

+We surmise that perhaps CPU caching does not play a significant role in string case comparison, but only branches and perdictions.